NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/writeup.md

 # EA Mental Health Survey: Results and Analysis.

 Epistemic status: I am confident in everything I say.
-Conscious of the limitations of the data, and conscious that our estimates are full of noise, I would really like for this to be replicated by the Annual EA Survey organized by Rethink Charity.
+Conscious of the limitations of the data, and conscious that our estimates are full of noise, I would really like for this to be replicated by the annual EA Survey organized by Rethink Charity.
 Point estimates should not be taken at face value; the standard deviations are large and reported for a reason.

 Credit: Danica Willbanks created and carried out the survey, with the help of several EA Spain members, including myself.
 The analysis which follows is mine, with some suggestions on which regressions to run by Danica.

+## Most important results and actionables

+This obviously has an editorial character.
+12 thousand-odd words frivolously reduced to less than 1000 characters leave:

+Four most important results:
+- More involvement in EA is positively, but not significantly, correlated with better mental health.
+- Having a mental health condition is very strongly correlated with thinking that providing mental health resources to EAs is likely to be effective.
+- The impact of mental conditions is large.
+Among our 303 respondents, 1 758 hours of work were lost because of mental illness in the two weeks previous to our survey, compared to 16 737 hours worked, and 1 899 hours missed because of other reasons.
+- Providing information about already existing resources seems more promising than directly providing ressources such as therapy.

+Three most important actionables:
+- Have someone from EA France write up how their *Feeling Good* reading group goes.
+- Incorporate a mental health section to the annual EA Survey to figure out the extent of mental health selection effects in EA.
+- Compile a list of mental health ressources useful to EAs, and let EAs know it exists.

 ## Index: